imoscovitz/wittgenstein/README.md

 Performance is similar to sklearn's DecisionTree CART implementation (see [Performance Tests](https://github.com/imoscovitz/ruleset/blob/master/Performance%20Tests.ipynb)).

-For explanation of the algorithms, see my medium post or the papers below in _Useful References_.
+For explanation of the algorithms, see my article in Towards Data Science, or the papers below, in _Useful References_.

 ## Installation